ISISComputingGroup/ibex_developers_manual/Settings-and-Configurations.md

 ### Version Control

 The configuration directory is backed up into git.
-This is done by the (Blockserver)[BlockServer#the-file-watcher--config-version-control].
+This is done by the [Blockserver](BlockServer#the-file-watcher--config-version-control).

 Each instrument stores the configurations in their own branch in this repository, these branches are named the same as the instrument machine.

-The repository is stored in /isis/git on control-svcs.isis.cclrc.ac.uk see (here)[http://control-svcs.isis.cclrc.ac.uk/git/]
+The repository is stored in /isis/git on control-svcs.isis.cclrc.ac.uk see [here](http://control-svcs.isis.cclrc.ac.uk/git/)

 The config file of the repository must contain